MattFerraro/devsite/nextjs-blog/posts/geometric-algebra.md

 ![diagram of ambiguous wedge products]

 You can extrude $\vec{a}$ just a little bit in a direction very perpendicular to $\vec{a}$ or you can extrude it a whole lot in a direction more parallel to $\vec{a}$, or anywhere in between.
-You can always end up with the same area parallelogram in the same plane.
+You can always end up with the same area in the same plane.

 This ambiguity means there is no clear way to invert the extrude product.
-Actually this lack of constraint is what I was referring to earlier when I said that bivectors are written out using 6 numbers, but only encapsulate 5 degrees of freedom.
+This lack of constraint is what I was referring to earlier when I said that bivectors are written out using 6 numbers, but only encapsulate 5 degrees of freedom.

 Comparing the two (cross products are garbage) side by side we see: